When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 For example, a community forum site that bypasses page cache will make separate identical queries to the database to grab post data in order to build a page.

 Redis stores the results of database queries in RAM, which allows PHP to grab the results of queries that have already been executed.
-This method of object caching allows PHP workers to conserve CPU resources and spend less time fulfilling a request because it removes the need for repetitive database queries.
+This method of object caching allows PHP threads to conserve CPU resources and spend less time fulfilling a request because it removes the need for repetitive database queries.

-2. Optimize Your PHP Code
+2. Optimize your PHP code

-In addition to setting up page caching, another strategy that will help you reduce PHP worker usage is optimizing your PHP code.
+In addition to setting up page caching, another strategy that will help you reduce PHP threads usage is optimizing your PHP code.
 In the context of WordPress, “optimizing PHP code” can mean a variety of different things, so let’s take a deeper look.

 One of WordPress’ most beloved and most hated features (depending on who you ask) is its extensibility via plugins and code snippets.